Program on Science, Technology and Society at Harvard|

 December 11, 2012, 5:00-7:00PM

 Revolutionary advances over the past half century produced the sequence of the human genome and remarkable advances in the understanding of disease.
 Perhaps more important, the technology of DNA sequencing has revealed the information of all life forms.
 This advance can be considered the second revolution in life sciences, the first being the discovery of the structure of DNA.
 The third revolution will come from the convergence of life sciences with engineering, and computation and physical sciences.
 Convergence will help mankind meet some of the major challenges of the coming century, i.e. food for nine billion people, better protection of the environment, sustainable energy sources and better quality of healthcare.
-Video available here.
+Video of this lecture is located here.

 Molecular and Cellular Biology, Harvard University